PrashanthTalwarr/Assignment-1/README.md

 1. Created a GitHub repository at [PrashanthTalwarr/Assignment-1](https://github.com/PrashanthTalwarr/Assignment-1)
 2. Pushed the HTML code to the repository
 3. Connected the repository to Vercel for automatic deployment
-4. The site is now live and automatically updates when changes are pushed to GitHub
+4. The site is now live at [https://assignment-1-psi-rouge.vercel.app/](https://assignment-1-psi-rouge.vercel.app/) and automatically updates when changes are pushed to GitHub

 ## Learning Outcomes